AirBurn0/am2playground/README.md

 ###  <b>[Ars Magica 2 LE by DrParadox7](https://github.com/DrParadox7/ArsMagica2)</b>
 Used in the Lost Era Modpack (what?).

-Not supported, but will be considered as a Mithion version and should work fine.
+Not supported, but will be considered as a Mithion/TCLProject version and should work fine.

 ## Other FAQ
 ### <b>Q</b>: Where is the source-code?
 Is the project not open-source?